Islam: The second largest

 - When some Muslims think of Christianity in America, they think of Pastor Terry Jones of Dove World Outreach Center in Florida as a typical Christian.
 He advocates burning copies of the Qur'an.

-- When some Christians think of Islam in the Middle East, they think of Osama Bin Laden or Musab al-Zarqawi, leaders of Al-Qaeda, as typical Muslims.
+- When some Christians think of Islam in the Middle East, they think first of Osama Bin Laden, or Musab al-Zarqawi as typical Muslims.
+Both were leaders of Al-qaeda, and are now deceased.

-They confuse the beliefs or practices of an individual or a small minority of believers for the entire religion.
-As one example, in the minds of some Americans, responsibility for 9/11 terrorist attack on New York City and Washington has spread from 19 radical, violent, fundamentalist Muslims and their Al-Qaida handlers to all 1.6 billion followers of Islam.
+People confuse the beliefs or practices of an individual or a small minority of believers for the entire religion.
+As one example, in the minds of some Americans, responsibility for 9/11 terrorist attack on New York City and Washington has spread from 19 radical, violent, fundamentalist Muslims and their Al-qaeda handlers to all 1.6 billion followers of Islam.

-We ask our visitors to consider two items when reading this section of our website -- and for that matter all of the other 6,000 essays:
+We ask our visitors to consider two items when reading this section of our web site:

-- When one refers to any religion or faith group/tradition/denomination within a religion, we are generally referring to more than the beliefs and teachings of its founder.
+- When one refers to any religion, we are generally referring to more than the beliefs and teachings of its founder.
 The culture in which the religion developed has generally had a major impact as well.
-So, for example, the four main versions of Sharia law are all based on the Qur'an -- and to a lesser degree on the Hadith.
-However, they have been profoundly influenced by the cultures in which Islam grew.
+So, for example, the four main versions of Sharia law are all based on the Qur'an -- and to a lesser degree on the Hadith (a record of the teachings and life of Muhammad).
+However, each has been profoundly influenced by the cultures in which they grew.

 Estimates of the total number of Muslims range from 0.7 to